 Deferred outflows of resources are a consumption of net position by the District that is applicable to a future reporting period.
 Deferred inflows of resources are an acquisition of net position by the District that is applicable to a future reporting period.
 The recognition of those outflows and inflows as expenses and revenues are deferred until the future periods to which the outflows and inflows are applicable.
-See Notes 7 for deferred outflows and inflows of resources related to PEB.
+See Notes 7 for deferred outflows and inflows of resources related to pension and Note 8 for deferred outflows and inflows of resources related to OPEB.